Moshe Dayan: 1967 Six-Day War

 There is an element of truth to Dayan's claim, but it is important to note that Israel regarded the de-militarized zones in the north as part of their sovereign territory and reserved the right to cultivate them—a right that the Syrians consistently resisted with force.
 Syria also worked to benefit from the Jordan river before it flowed into Israel, aiming to get use of it as a water source; Syria also actively supported Palestinian terrorist attacks against Israel.
 Israel occasionally exploited incidents in the de-militarized zones to strike at the Syrian water diversion project and to punish the Syrians for their support of terror.
 Dayan's remarks must also be taken in context of the fact that he was a member of the opposition at the time.
 His attitude toward the Syrians changed dramatically once he became defense minister.
 Indeed, on June 8, 1967, Dayan bypassed both the Prime Minister and the Chief of the General Staff in ordering the Israeli army to attack and capture the Golan.

 USS Liberty incident

-During the Six-Day War, Israeli aerial and naval forces attacked the USS Liberty spy ship as she was on patrol in international waters in the eastern Mediterranean Sea.
-34 Americans were killed and 174 were wounded in the attack.
-Israel's official explanation was that the attack was a case of "mistaken identity", but this remains disputed.

-Many Liberty survivors and their supporters maintain that Dayan personally ordered the attack, and this is supported by a CIA report on the attack.
+During the Six-Day War, Israeli aerial and naval forces attacked the USS Liberty spy ship as she was on patrol in international waters in the eastern Mediterranean Sea, killing 34 American sailors and wounding 174.
+Israel's official explanation was that the attack was a case of mistaken identity, but this remains disputed.
+Many Liberty survivors and their supporters maintain that Dayan personally ordered the attack.
 One of the prevailing theories for the motivation for the attack is that the Israelis wished to keep secret their pending invasion of the Golan Heights, and they feared that the signals intelligence collection ship might have collected intelligence about the pending invasion.